sablier-labs/v1-subgraph/README.md

 ## Testing

 Head to this [URL][netlify-website].
 You must use MetaMask and connect to Rinkeby.
+Furthermore, you must use this mock ERC-20 [contract][rinkeby-dai] and mint your own tokens (there is a function that allows anyone to mint an infinite supply).

-You could use your own account, but it will take a while until you will be able to see your stream earning money.
-If you want to see Sablier in action with a set of pre-generated streams, use the following mnemonic: `bonus scheme citizen soft pretty elephant soap salmon brave velvet exhaust traffic`.
+You could use your own account, but, due to the reasons enumerated above, it may be easier to use this mnemonic: `bonus scheme citizen soft pretty elephant soap salmon brave velvet exhaust traffic`.

 ## Queries